Statistical Effort Modelling of Game Resource Localisation Attacks: Background

 Each time the attack is simulated by executing the simulation scripts, a total effort estimate and some outcome will be obtained.
 Multiple simulations, each potentially yielding a different effort estimate and different outcome, will hence produce a statistical distribution $\hat{\phi}_A^{P_v}$ that approximates $\phi_A^{P_v}$ and from which the expected total attack effort can be estimated.
 Similarly, a success rate estimation $\hat{\sigma}_A^{P_v}$ approximates $\sigma_A^{P_v}$.

 Crucially, ground-truth information about deployed protections and attacked assets is assumed available during simulation.
 Unlike real attacks where attackers lack ground truth, simulations are executed by modellers, i.e., defenders or researchers, to obtain statistical effort models.
-In the simulation scripts, the ground truth is not used for modelling attacker decision-making or code analysis results---only for probabilistically estimating modelled attack step effort and for determining goal achievement.
+In the simulation scripts, the ground truth is not used for modelling attacker decision-making or code analysis results.
+Instead, it is only used for probabilistically estimating modelled attack step effort and for determining goal achievement.

 Faingnaert et al.\ observed that when simulated attack steps require programme interaction, modellers cannot be asked to repeatedly perform those interactions for each simulation~\cite{checkmate24}.
 For example, in the case of a game resource localisation attack, the modeller cannot be asked to play the game over and over again for repeated simulations of the attack steps.

-Instead, Faingnaert et al.\ proposed a two-phase approach: modellers play the game once and collect a large set of memory dumps (more than a cheater would take), then each attack step simulation samples a random dump subset to run scans.
+Instead, Faingnaert et al.\ proposed a two-phase approach: modellers play the game once and collect a large set of memory dumps (more than a cheater would take), then each attack step simulation samples a random dump subset on which to perform scans.

 We validated this method, obtaining the first empirically determined statistical effort models for MATE attacks on protected code.
 Section~\ref{sec:simulation} presents how the overall method is adopted for game resource localisation attacks; Section~\ref{sec:eval} presents our instantiation and results on two game use cases.